xinhuichua/study-with-me/README.md

 url: https://soloscholar.netlify.app/

 # Description
-Welcome to our Project!
-This is a study website that provides users (aka scholars) with different features and functions to assist them in their study journey.
-In this website, scholars can self-study, write notes and collect a myriad of unique and interesting cards as a form of delayed gratification.
-To motivate and recognise their commendable efforts, our scholars will be rewarded points based on their study durations.
+Welcome to our SoloScholar!
+This is a study website that provides users with different features and functions to assist them in their study journey.
+In this website, users can self-study, write notes and collect a myriad of unique and interesting cards as a form of delayed gratification.
+To motivate and recognise their commendable efforts, our users will be rewarded points based on their study durations.

 # Features
 1) Focus Page